truongc2/Richard_Truong-Chau.github.io/README.md

 ## Courses and Certificates

-- Introduction to Computing (2016) (University of Illinois at Urbana-Champaign)
+- [Introduction to Computing: Engineering and Science](https://courses.illinois.edu/schedule/2018/fall/CS/101) (2016) (University of Illinois at Urbana-Champaign)
-- Introduction to Databases (2018) (University of Illinois at Urudebana-Champaign)
+- Introduction to Databases (2018) (University of Illinois at Urbana-Champaign)
 - [Python for Data Science and Machine Learning Bootcamp](https://www.udemy.com/python-for-data-science-and-machine-learning-bootcamp/learn/v4/) (2018 - In Progess) (Udemy)

 ## Sources